 New Sushi Facility,

-The client is the world’s leading manufacturer of pre-packed sandwiches, wraps, rolls, sub-rolls flatbreads, baguettes, prepared salads and sushi for major supermarkets and high street chains.
+The customer is the world’s leading manufacturer of pre-packed sandwiches, wraps, rolls, sub-rolls flatbreads, baguettes, prepared salads and sushi for major supermarkets and high street chains.

 Refrigeration Services – The new secondary cooling system comprises of: